bound-variable/ipt/README.md

 ### Using the multiple choices option

-In the following example we list all the files from the folder `ls` and pipe that list into `ipt` only that this time we use the "multiple" flag `-m` that allows for selecting multiple items from a list.
-The selected items get piped to `trash` that deletes them.
+In the following example, we list all the files from the folder `ls` and pipe that list into `ipt` only that this time we use the "multiple" flag `-m` that allows for selecting multiple items from a list.

 <br />